htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 To create a HTCondor annex with on-demand instances, you'll need to know two things:

 #.
 A name for it.
-“MyFirstAnnex” is a fine name for your first annex.
+"MyFirstAnnex" is a fine name for your first annex.
 #.
 How many instances you want.
 For your first annex, when you're
    checking to make sure things work, you may only want one instance.

 Start an Annex
 --------------

-Entering the following command will start an annex named “MyFirstAnnex” with one instance. *condor_annex* will print out what it's going to do, and then ask you if that's OK.
+Entering the following command will start an annex named "MyFirstAnnex" with one instance. *condor_annex* will print out what it's going to do, and then ask you if that's OK.
 You must type ‘yes' (and hit enter) at the prompt to start an annex; if you do not, *condor_annex* will print